-Hopefully the work to repair the heating is now complete.
-As you will see in the church the new pipe is clearly visible.
-Although we would have liked to be able to hide the pipe behind the woodwork again, the cost of removing the old pipe would have been prohibitively expensive and disruptive.
+The work to repair the heating was completed last year and it worked successfully throughout the winter.
+By now everyone has got used to seeing the new copper pipe around the top of the church below the windows.
+Although we would have liked to be able to hide the pipe behind the woodwork the cost of removing the old leaky pipe would have been prohibitively expensive and disruptive.

 Just to recap on what went wrong:

 Two years ago we found that a part of the heating system which keeps the water at a constant pressure had stopped working.
 It dated back to the building of the church in 1975 and could not be repaired.
 Various alternatives were considered but eventually the company which service and maintain the boilers advised us that it would have to be replaced.

 A new unit was ordered and, after some delays, was installed at the start of December.
 However once it was fitted and the system was refilled, water began pouring down from the roof space in one corner of the church.

 Everything was shut off and we discovered that the church had two heating circuits.
 One just above floor level and the other in the roof, just below the windows.
 Unfortunately there are no plans of the heating system in the church files so no-one on the premises committee or at the maintenance company was aware of the pipework.